| |

 Zhouzhuang

-Early in my China artist residency in May 2015, I’d visited an imitation river town built in the 18th century for the enjoyment of imperial concubines.
+Early in my artist residency in May 2015, I’d visited an imitation river town built in the 18th-century for the enjoyment of imperial concubines.
 It was designed to recreate actual river towns such as Zhouzhuang, ninety minutes west of Shanghai by bus.
 It is one of thousands of similar towns with varying degrees of historical significance.
 Artifacts of civilization in the area date to 770 BC.

 Zhouzhuang